Genitourinary cancer affects the male reproductive tract or the glands and organs that make up the urinary tract.

 Genitourinary cancers include:

-Find a Doctor using our online tool or by calling 855.970.2527 who specializes in treating genitourinary cancer in Arizona.
-We offer cancer care at our Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center locations.
-Our University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+Find a Doctor using our online tool or by calling (855) 970-2527 who specializes in treating genitourinary cancer in Arizona.
+We offer cancer care at our Chandler Regional Medical Center, Mercy Gilbert Medical Center, and Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.

 Symptoms of genitourinary cancer vary with the type of cancer and the affected gland or organ.